faker-js/faker/docs/guide/upgrading.md

 Previously, using `faker.definitions.animal.cat` returned `undefined`, when the data were accessed but missing in that locale, thus `faker.animal.cat()` returned one of `a`-`c` (`arrayElement`'s default value).
 These values aren't expected/useful as a fallback and potentially also violate the method's defined return type definitions (in case it doesn't return a string).

-We addressed that now by changing the implementation to throwing an error, requesting you to add the missing data instead.
+We addressed that now by changing the implementation to throw an error, requesting you to add the missing data instead.
 This will also give you detailed information which data are missing.
 If you want to check for data you can either use `entry in faker.definitions.category` or use `faker.rawDefinitions.category?.entry` instead.